ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 2/output.md

 ![[ProceduralProgramming Unit 2_img_11.jpeg]]

-Please see page 171 for a bint.
+Please see page 171 for a hint.

 # Problem 5